 By Keith Berglund

 Keith Berglund joined the YouthZone team as the Assistant Director in 2019.
-He earned a degree in Marine Biology from Occidental College.
-His first job as a middle school science teacher and basketball coach launched him on a career path that provided more than 25 years of experience as a teacher, youth mentor, public servant, nonprofit manger and Love and Logic Facilitator.
+After earning a degree in Marine Biology from Occidental College, he started his 25-year teaching career as a science teacher and basketball coach at a middle school.
+Over the years his role expanded to youth mentor, public servant, nonprofit manger and Love and Logic Facilitator.